mkpartners/cremedelacrm-www/content/post/salesforce-videos-how-tos-news-and-more.md

 And, with Dreamforce on the horizon, there's a lot of content going up in the coming weeks, so subscribe to get the freshest videos sent straight to the top of your feed!

-Feel free to drop comments here too (or on [videos](https://www.youtube.com/c/MkpartnersHQ/videos)!) if you have requests, questions, or just want us to dive a little deeper into anything.
-As always, if you'd like some more personalized assistance implementing, managing, or maintaining your cloud systems --- [drop us a line](https://www.mkpartners.com/contact/)!
-We're happy to help.

 Until next time, keep working hard, smart, and happy.
 We'll see you in the cloud!